MPI-Dortmund/tomotwin-cryoet/docs/developer/devs.rst

 Developer information
 =====================

-This section contains some developer information in the future.
+This section contains some information snippets for developers.
+Will be extended in the future.

 Reading output formats
 **********************